-Our business growth is dependent upon our ability to market and sell new products, including new therapy devices and devices to allow us to expand our business into the operating room.
+Our business growth is dependent upon our ability to market and sell new products, including new therapy delivery devices, therapy devices and devices to allow us to expand our business into the operating room.
 Unless and until we obtain FDA clearance, authorization or approval for the new products in our pipeline, we will not be able to sell or promote them in the U.S. Under FDA regulations, unless exempt, a new medical device may only be commercially distributed after it has received 510(k) clearance, is authorized through the de novo classification process, or is the subject of an approved PMA.
 The FDA will clear marketing of a medical device through the 510(k) process if it is demonstrated that the new product is substantially equivalent to another legally marketed product not subject to a PMA.
 Sometimes, premarket submissions must be supported by clinical data.
 Clinical trials are expensive, time consuming, and their outcomes are uncertain.
 The PMA process typically is more costly, lengthy and stringent than the 510(k) process and usually requires more substantial clinical studies.

 The FDA may not authorize marketing via de novo classification or clear our 510(k) applications on a timely basis or at all.
-For example, during the peak of the COVID-19 outbreak, the FDA experienced delays in the review of applications and concentrated their focus on products which addressed the COVID-19 outbreak.
 Such delays or refusals, regardless of the cause, could have a material adverse effect on our business, financial condition, and results of operations.
-The FDA may also change its clearance and authorization policies, adopt additional regulations or revise existing regulations, or take other actions which may prevent or delay authorization or clearance of our products.
+The FDA may also change its clearance and authorization policies, adopt additional regulations or revise existing regulations, or take or become subject to other actions, such as staffing changes, which may prevent or delay authorization or clearance of our products.
 Similar restrictions exist outside of the U.S.

-To sell our products in member countries of the EU, our products must comply with the essential requirements of the EU Medical Devices Directive (Council Directive 93/42/EEC).
+To sell our products in member countries of the EU, our products must comply with the essential requirements of the EU Medical Devices Directive (Council Directive 93/42/EEC) for products CE marked under the MDD (Medical Device Directive) and the general safety and performance requirements of the EU Medical Device Regulation (Regulation EU 2017/745) for products CE marked under the EU MDR (Medical Device Regulation).
 Compliance with these requirements is a prerequisite to be able to affix the CE mark to our products, without which they cannot be sold or marketed in the EU.
-To demonstrate compliance with the essential requirements we must undergo a conformity assessment procedure, which varies according to the type of medical device and its (risk) classification.
-Except for low-risk medical devices (Class I non-sterile, non-measuring devices), where the manufacturer can self-declare the conformity of its products with the essential requirements of the EU Medical Devices Directive, a conformity assessment procedure requires the intervention of an organization accredited or licensed by a member state of the EU to conduct conformity assessment for the manufacture, design and final inspection of our devices.
-The Notified Body issues a certificate of conformity assessment procedure conducted in relation to the medical device and its manufacturer and their conformity assessment procedure conducted in relation to the medical device and its manufacturer and their conformity with the essential requirements.
+To demonstrate compliance with these requirements we must undergo a conformity assessment procedure, which varies according to the type of medical device and its (risk) classification.
+Except for low-risk medical devices (Class I non-sterile, non-measuring devices), where the manufacturer can self-declare the conformity of its products with the requirements of the EU Medical Devices Directive or the EU Medical Device Regulation, a conformity assessment procedure requires the intervention of an organization accredited or licensed by a member state of the EU to conduct conformity assessments, or a Notified Body.
+Depending on the relevant conformity assessment procedure, the Notified Body would typically audit and examine the technical file and the quality system for the manufacture, design and final inspection of our devices.
+The Notified Body issues a certificate of conformity following successful completion of a conformity assessment procedure conducted in relation to the medical device and its manufacturer and their conformity with the requirements.
 This certificate entitles the manufacturer to affix the CE mark to its medical devices after having prepared and signed a related EC Declaration of Conformity.